RACK OF LAMB WITH HONEY ROSEMARY GLAZE

-This amazing combination of simple ingredients and spectacular cut of lamb makes it a star for your next dinner party.
+This amazing combination of simple ingredients and spectacular cuts of lamb makes this glazed rack of lamb dish the star of your next dinner party.

 - 12-inch cast-iron skillet or other large heavy oven-proof dish

-- 2 racks of lamb frenched and trimmed of all fat
+- 2 racks of lamb, frenched and trimmed of fat

 - 2 tbsp olive oil